Feeling stuck? Lonely? Jaded?

 That's exactly where I was a few years ago.

 Today, I'm feeling more fulfilled than ever before, and I'm lucky enough to coach Fortune 100 leaders at some of the most famous companies in the world.

 But it wasn't easy to get here (and I still struggle sometimes).
 For most of my life, I'd felt a hollow void inside myself that was eating away at me.
 I didn't understand it, and I was jealous of other people who seemed so happy and fulfilled.

-I decided to do something about it, and I spent two years pushing myself to experiment outside my comfort zone.
-I was a huge skeptic, but I tried everything from ecstatic dance to a Spirit Journey with a shaman.And after a lot of hard work, I've managed to reach a feeling of aliveness that I couldn't have understood before.
+I finally decided to do something about it, and I spent three years pushing myself to experiment outside my comfort zone.
+I was a huge skeptic, but—beyond reading all the usual self-help books—I tried everything from skydiving, to ecstatic dance, to a Spirit Journey with a shaman.And after a lot of hard work, I've managed to reach a feeling of aliveness that I couldn't have understood before.

 There isn't one single solution that will work for everyone.
 But I've worked with a lot of people and honed the most effective paths to figuring it out.

 You feel like something big is missing